 There is one Israel of God.
 Israel is the Olive Tree.
 The fathers of the Church are of physical Israel.
 We Gentiles have been grafted on Israel and are an integral part of Israel through the Lord Jesus Christ.

 God used physical Israel as an object lesson for us (Jews and Gentiles) on whom the end of the age has come.
 The true salvation is in Christ and it is for all men—first for the Jews and after that for the Gentiles.

 The elect of the Jews and the elect of the Gentiles will be guided by the Lord into the patient waiting for Christ.
 Religious men will grow worse and worse until finally they have built their headquarters in the land of Shinar.
 The Babylon they create will become the prison of unclean spirits.

 Each of us who loves the Lord Jesus must come out (in our heart) from the babylonish spirit of the churches.
 Let us watch for the Lord, who is coming leaping upon the mountains of spices.

 Let us “come away” with the Lord.
 We shall find that our Lord is beginning to speak to Jewish people, and they too will find Him to be a “clear shining after rain.”

-The fig tree putteth forth her green figs, and the vines with the tender grape give a good smell.
-Arise, my love, my fair one, and come away.
+The fig tree puts forth her green figs, and the vines with the tender grapes give a good smell.
+Rise up, my love, my fair one, and come away!
 (Song of Solomon 2:13)